The construction worker costume is a favorite fantasy for those who like rugged outdoor types or craftsmen who work with their hands.

 Step Four: Work Boots

 The boots in the pic at right are mine.
 I've had them for several years.
 They are one example of boots that would work for this costume.
+I prefer these to the high boots with longer laces.
+I found several pair of brown work boots on eBay.

 I think socks that stick out above the boots can also be a nice touch.
 The socks can be solid white or have stripes at the top.
 As I said before, I would recommend that the color of the socks and the stripes match with the rest of the costume.